xing/hops/packages/redux/readme.md

 Additionally, hops-redux registers the [Thunk](https://github.com/gaearon/redux-thunk) middleware and supports [Redux DevTools](https://github.com/zalmoxisus/redux-devtools-extension) out of the box.

 # Installation
+To use hops-redux, you need to add it and its dependencies to an existing project that already has [hops-react](https://github.com/xing/hops/tree/master/packages/react) installed.

 ``` bash
 npm install --save hops-redux react-redux redux redux-thunk
 ```